Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Extrapolation of to ultra-small

 In their analysis of the early ZEUS data on $F_2^{\gamma p}(x,Q^2)$ \cite{ZEUS1,ZEUS2}, Berger, Block, and Tan \cite{bbt1} assumed that the $\gamma^*p$ cross section should show Froissart-like behavior in $1/x$.
 The success of their model amply supports this assumption.
 In a subsequent paper \cite{bbt2}, those authors refined their saturated ``Froissart'' parameterization and obtained an excellent global fit to both the $x$ and $Q^2$ dependence of the ZEUS data, with 6 free parameters describing hundreds of points of data.
-This fit was later used along with the Feynman wee parton picture to predict the UHE $\nu$--$N$ cross sections \cite{bbmt}.
+This fit was later used along with the Feynman wee parton picture to predict the UHE $\nu N$ cross sections \cite{bbmt}.

 Releasing one more parameter, the present authors \cite{bhm,bdhmapp} fit the joint ZEUS \cite{ZEUS1,ZEUS2} and H1 \cite{H1} determinations of the $e^{\pm}p$ DIS cross sections as combined by those groups \cite{HERAcombined}, a combination that resolved some of the tension between previous individual ZEUS and H1 analyses.
 This fit, summarized below, provides very accurate values of $F_2^{\gamma p}(x,Q^2)$ over a large region of the $x$-$Q^2$ plane that includes some 335 data points.
-It was used in \cite{bhm} in conjunction with the wee parton picture to predict UHE neutrino cross sections for two full quark families based on the extrapolation of the analytic expression for $F_2^{\gamma p}$ into the $Q^2 > M_Z^2$ and $x<10^{-10}$ regions needed to evaluate the cross sections up to $E_\nu=10^{14}$ GeV and beyond.
-In our companion paper, Part II, we improve this calculation by including the b-quark and the NLO corrections to the wee parton limit, and extend the energy range up to the $E_\nu=10^{17}$ GeV energy reported by several neutrino detectors \cite{forte, glue}.

 The global fit function used in \cite{bbt2} and \cite{bdhmapp}, which ensures that the saturated Froissart $\ln^2(1/x)$ behavior dominates at small $x$, takes the form

 where